CalvinTomaschko/Euchre-with-CPU-opponents/How to play Euchre with links and pictures.md

 Going alone: This variation is used when a player has a strong hand and they can opt to “go alone” and perhaps win more points by doing so

 Bower: The name of the Jack’s of trump.
 The “right” bower is of the suit of trump while the “left” bower is the off suit Jack.

+Knock to pass: Cool players will knock on the table to indicate a pass

 **Sources:**